 - Recruiting and hiring staff labor for both hourly employees and management, determining employee benefits, getting workers’ comp and liability insurance, and dealing with payroll in an accurate and timely fashion

 Another important consideration is how your operations will be able to suddenly ramp up or even slow down when order volume changes.
-Even the best forecasting can’t always keep up with unanticipated variability in consumer demand.
+Even the best inventory forecasting can’t always keep up with unanticipated variability in consumer demand.
 What happens if several staff quit or you have a huge spike in orders?
 Will you be able to adjust and ship packages out on time?
 It’s critical to plan for peak season accurately and proactively, in addition to any other highs and lows.

-A 3PL is an expert in fulfillment operations, including receiving, picking, packing, shipping, labeling, carrier pickups, returns, and more.
+A 3PL is an expert in fulfillment operations and inventory management, including receiving, picking, packing, shipping, labeling, carrier pickups, returns, and more.
 This makes it easy to quickly get started with a 3PL that already handles large volumes of shipments and fits perfectly into your retail supply chain.

 And with volume comes bulk discounted shipping rates, a network of partners that help drive faster and more effective service, a mastery of fulfillment best practices, and the ability to easily scale their workforce and handle any spikes in volume to help ensure a smooth Q4 and holiday season.

 Any modern tech-enabled 3PL will have streamlined shipping and fulfillment solutions for ecommerce businesses.
 This entails seamlessly integrated systems that connect to all the places you sell online to automatically send orders to the 3PL after they are placed, as well as real-time inventory tracking reports and automated order tracking.
 You can even manage inventory in your 3PL’s fulfillment center and automate alerts to reorder more when product levels are running low.

 “We understand that whatever Amazon does, we also need to do or we are going to lose business.
 The cost of offering free 2-day shipping through ShipBob is more than covered and offset by all of the additional orders and revenue we’ve gotten as a result.”